Department of Accountancy

 Learn More About Our Programs

-Information Systems graduates attain careers as network administrators, database developers, information systems analysts, software programmers, technology consultants, and a wide variety of emerging positions within the information systems and technology field.
+Information Systems graduates attain careers across a wide variety of emerging positions within the information systems and technology field.

 The mission of the Department of Accountancy is to prepare individuals for professional careers in accounting and business.